Distelli/WordPress-Theme-Tester/README.md

 For a full tutorial, see [tutorial link].

+**Disclaimer**: This project is a proof of concept, and not an official Distelli application.

 ## Distelli Build Steps
 Put the following in your Distelli build steps, in the `Build` section: